Tacna and Arica campaign: Los Ángeles

 Before the sunrise of March 22, 1880, while the 2nd Line and Santiago regiments attacked the sector of Quilin Quilin, the Atacama Battalion climbed the slope of Guaneros and caught the Peruvians from the rear, bayoneting them off their tactically superior positions.
 This forced the rest of the Allied soldiers to withdraw as well.
 On April, the Peruvian port of Callao was put under blockade, and at Locumba, a Chilean column forced some Peruvian forces under Gregorio Albarracin to retreat.
 Sotomayor resolved to move the entire army to Tacna, leaving Moquegua alone, not considering the Arequipa garrison at all.
 The Chilean army converged over the Sama river valley, set as a starting point to march across the desert towards Tacna, but the artillery was shipped to Ite.
 On May 20, Rafael Sotomayor died of a stroke at Las Yaras, and Jose Francisco Vergara was designed as his replacement.
 With Sotomayor's death, the army command was put under Gen. Baquedano.
-The Allies didn't molested the Chilean march through the desert, due to internal disputes between Campero and Camacho and the lack of supplies and transportation lines.
+The Allies didn't molest the Chilean march through the desert due to internal disputes between Campero and Camacho and the lack of supplies and transportation lines.
 A last attempt to ambush the Chileans on the night of May 25 at Quebrada Honda failed, because the darkness misled a column led by Campero, tiring his troops in vain.